 - This is the book I wished had existed and I could have read when I started learning Django. -- Barry Morrison, Linux systems engineer and Django developer

-Siebel EAI Blackbook by MD AZIZUDDIN AAMER
+Siebel Upgrade Blackbook by MD AZIZUDDIN AAMER